dlvalencia/ANN-Processor/README.md

 Update Log
 ----------

-03.27.2020 - Github repository created, RTL will be uploaded soon.
+03.27.2020 - Github repository created, documentation will be added soon.